Posted in Recipes on 29.11.2017

 But our problem with pasta is moderation.
 It’s hearty and filling and when it’s SO cold that hot radiator socks are THE ONLY way to go, nothing quite reaches those cold corners like pasta.

-There’s a Roasted Veg Mac and Cheese recipe in our Free E-Book and this Butternut Squash and Ricotta Pasta Bake is along those lines.
+There’s a Roasted Veg Mac and Cheese recipe in our Free E-Book and this Vegetable Pasta Bake is along those lines.
 Padding out the pasta so it’s not just about carbs, cramming in extra veg that’s creamy and SO tasty and lightening up the sauce with passata that brings everything together in a delicious pile of cheesy, tomato-y goodness.
-Thank you Italy ?
+Thank you Italy 🙂

 We also can’t get enough of make ahead food.
 It’s all too easy when you can’t be arsed to reach for the phone with its handy apps and order takeaway.
 You don’t even need to go out to get your food these days.
 Someone will bring it right to your door.
 And weekends are our nemesis.
 With Phil out at work all week and me cooking something ALL the time there’s always food.
 And because we’re trying to be healthier it’s mostly healthy food.
 We also have an army of taste testers on standby who will very happily give their opinions on the latest batch of muffins or cookies.
 Because eating 12 muffins between just the 2 of us in the space of a couple of days would be a bad thing right?
 Nope, never done that ?